aelintra/sail6-docs/docs/Installation.md

 - **UID:** admin
 - **PWD:** sarkadmin

 If this is a brand new install, the SARK browser application will force you to change your password on first login.
-This will change BOTH the browser AND root passwords.
+This will change BOTH the browser AND linux root passwords.